Need help finding the right class? Have a question about how classes work?

 - print("Go, Alex, go!")

-We currently offer self-paced Prealgebra 1 and are in the process of developing more classes.
+We currently offer self-paced Prealgebra 1, self-paced Prealgebra 2, and self-paced Introduction to Algebra A, and are in the process of developing more classes.
 In these classes, students proceed at their own speed through a series of interactive lessons.
 These lessons are followed up by readings from the textbook, instructional videos, and challenging homework problems.
 Our self-paced courses might be a good option for students who have difficulty scheduling around our weekly live class times, or for students who just prefer to work at a faster or slower pace.

 Try out a sample lesson by clicking the play button below!